yiyuhang/yiyuhang/README.md

 - ⚽ Football (Huge fan of **Messi**)
 - 🏀 Basketball (Inspired by **Kobe Bryant's Mamba Mentality**)
 - 🏋️ Fitness & strength training
-- 🎧 Music, documentaries, and coffee ☕ when taking breaks from code
+- 🎧 Music (especially rap), and coffee ☕ when taking breaks from code

 ---